Arizona State Route 85: Future

 The segment of SR 85 between Buckeye and Gila Bend is a connector between I-8 and I-10, and serves both as a connector from I-8 from San Diego, California to Phoenix.
 This segment is being upgraded to a divided highway, and is planned to become a freeway from I-10 to SR-30.
-Most of the four-lane road upgrades have already been completed.

 In 2010, an environmental study into building a freeway-to-freeway interchange in Gila Bend from SR 85 to I-8 was completed by ADOT and the Federal Highway Administration.
-The study found no significant impact on the local environment and outlined a finalized full freeway standard design, bypassing the I-8 Business/Maricopa Road intersection SR 85 currently traverses through.
-A diamond interchange (Exit 121) is planned at Maricopa Road/I-8 Business along with a second diamond interchange slightly northeast of the proposed Exit 121.
+The study found no significant impact (FONSI) on the local environment and outlined a finalized full freeway standard design, bypassing the I-8 Business/Maricopa Road intersection SR 85 currently traverses through.
+As a part of the Gila Bend Bypass, two diamond interchanges (Maricopa Road and Watermelon Road) are planned to serve the town.
+Despite the completion of the study, and being acknowledged as a need by ADOT, no progress has been made towards completion of the I-8 Interchange/Gila Bend Bypass Project since the FONSI decision in 2010.